Shuffle/Shuffle/install-guide.md

 ## Windows Docker setup
 This step is for setting up with Docker on windows from scratch.

-1. Make sure you have [Docker](https://docs.docker.com/docker-for-windows/install/) and [docker-compose](https://docs.docker.com/compose/install/) installed
+1. Make sure you have [Docker](https://docs.docker.com/docker-for-windows/install/) and [docker-compose](https://docs.docker.com/compose/install/) installed.
+WSL2 may be required.
 2. Go to https://github.com/frikky/shuffle/releases and download the latest .zip release (or install git)
 3. Unzip the folder and enter it
 4. Open the .env file and change the line with "OUTER_HOSTNAME" to contain your IP: